Atalanta/cucumber-chef/README.md

     $ cucumber-chef
     Tasks:
-      cucumber-chef create <project>                   # Create a project template for testing an infrastructure. cucumber-chef diagnose <container>               # Provide diagnostics from the chef-client on the specified container. cucumber-chef displayconfig                      # Display the current cucumber-chef config. cucumber-chef help [TASK]                        # Describe available tasks or one specific task cucumber-chef info                               # Display information about the current test lab. cucumber-chef init                               # Initalize cucumber-chef configuration
+      cucumber-chef create <project>         # Create a project template for testing an infrastructure. cucumber-chef diagnose <container>     # Provide diagnostics from the chef-client on the specified container. cucumber-chef displayconfig            # Display the current cucumber-chef config. cucumber-chef down                     # Shutdown the cucumber-chef test lab cucumber-chef help [TASK]              # Describe available tasks or one specific task cucumber-chef info                     # Display information about the current test lab. cucumber-chef init                     # Initalize cucumber-chef configuration
-      cucumber-chef setup                              # Setup cucumber-chef test lab in Amazon EC2 cucumber-chef ssh [container]                    # SSH to cucumber-chef test lab or [container] if specified. cucumber-chef teardown                           # Teardown cucumber-chef test lab in Amazon EC2 cucumber-chef test <project> [cucumber-options]  # Test a project using the cucumber-chef test suite.
+      cucumber-chef setup                    # Setup cucumber-chef test lab in Amazon EC2 cucumber-chef ssh [container]          # SSH to cucumber-chef test lab or [container] if specified. cucumber-chef teardown                 # Teardown cucumber-chef test lab in Amazon EC2 cucumber-chef test [cucumber-options]  # Test a project using the cucumber-chef test suite. cucumber-chef up                       # Startup the cucumber-chef test lab

 After tunning set up, which takes about 15 minutes, you'll have a fully funtioning platform available for you to use.
 Let's just quickly review what that means.
 You will have an EC2 machine, fully managed by Chef, and providing the following: